-Contemporary curatorial practice encompasses a broad range of sites and cultural industries, from small Artist-Run-Institutes through to large national museums and galleries and from collections built up over centuries to live performance.
-This unit introduces critical contemporary debates and developments in curatorial studies and the ecologies of cultural heritage.
+Contemporary curatorial practice tests the limits of exhibition-making, bringing audiences, artists, objects, sites and platforms into new, evolving forms.
+This unit introduces critical contemporary debates and developments in curatorial studies and the ecologies of cultural heritage, and poses timely questions about inclusion, engagement and ethics.
+Engaging with a broad range of cultural institutions and organisations, from small artist-run initiatives through to large state and national museums, the unit has a particular interest in regional arts as a space of challenge and opportunity.
 Preparing learners to practice in the Galleries, Libraries, Archives, and Museums (GLAM) sector, you will generate a self-initiated and self-directed exhibition and learning program that responds to industry and community needs.

 |Unit name||Curatorial Practice|